learn-co-students/SENG-LIVE-040422-phase-3/02_intro_to_object_oriented_ruby/README.md

   - add a `print` method which will handle printing the dog information to the standard output
 - In CLI
   - Add menu options for walking and feeding dogs
-  - After choosing those options, create logic to allow users to choose which dog they want to walk/feed
+  - After choosing those options, use logic to allow users to choose which dog they want to walk/feed
   - refactor the parts of the cli that were expecting a dog hash to work with a dog instance instead.
-    - `DOGS` should store an array of instances of the Dog class instead of an array of hashes
+    - `$dogs` should store an array of instances of the Dog class instead of an array of hashes
     - within the `add_dog` method, we'll create an instance of the `Dog` class instead of a hash
     - instead of calling print_dog and passing the dog hash, we'll invoke `print` directly on the dog